macaveiAna/the_macavei_post/README.md

 I was able to figure this out fairly quickly.
 I just needed to modify the posts.html file to have the link to the about me page.

+## Testing

+I wrote a test case to ensure that the email gets sent in email.rs

 ### Resources
 https://pudding-entertainment.medium.com/rust-building-web-frontend-with-yew-ca7421fe01d4